VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="finding-a-team"></a>Finding a Team

 There are a couple of ways to find a team.
-You can join the #team-matching channel in our Discord, and you can post to see if anyone wants to work on your idea with you.
-You can also join one of our team finding sessions on Glimpse.
+You can join our [Team Matching Group on Facebook](_____), and you can post to see if anyone wants to work on your idea with you.
 If you don’t have an idea, that’s OK too!
-Just say your background, any languages or technical experience you have, and say you’re looking for a team.
+Just post and say your background, any languages or technical experience you have, and say you’re looking for a team.
 Remember that everyone is in the same boat – don’t be afraid to put yourself out there!

+We will also be providing a Discord channel (#team-matching) to help facilitate team creation or you can attend the team finding session right after the opening ceremony.

 # <a name="getting-help"></a>Getting Help